MariaDB 10.6 went Generally Available (production ready)!

 - Writes to the temporary tablespace are normally avoided.
 Implicit and explicit temporary tables are faster (MDEV-12227).

-Some improvements to Galera were made, too.
+10.6 comes with some Galera improvements, as well.
 The following are the most relevant:

 - If encrypted connections between nodes are disabled, you can now enable them without downtime (MDEV-22131).

 wsrep_modevariable now includes flags that specify if controversial Galera compatibility features should be enabled (